-The Business Plan (BP) is a document provided by the Offeror company.
+The Business Plan (BP) is a document provided by the Issuing Company.
 It has all the information necessary to understand the proposed operation.
 The BP is visible in the "Documents" area of the project tab.

 What does a Business Plan contain?